 This trope is a typical day at work for a soulscaper in Burying the Shadow.
 They heal injuries and illnesses of the mind from the inside.

-There's a light novel written by CLAMP named Yumegari (Dream Hunter), where the main character Tatsumi Honjou is a yumegari warrior who investigate the dreams of others and, if needed, dive into them.
-Every yumegari must be partnered with a yumemori who has to watch over the yumegari and their own dreams; Tatsumi's yumemori is a man named Kyousuke Kaga, and after her parents and predecesors die in the line of duty, Tatsumi goes to live with Kyousuke and his family...
+There's a a light novel written by CLAMP named Yume Gari (Dream Hunter), where the main character Tatsumi Honjou is a yumegari warrior who investigate the dreams of others and, if needed, dive into them.
+Every yumegari must be partnered with a yumemori who has to watch over the yumegari and their own dreams; Tatsumi's yumemori is a man named Kyousuke Kaga, and after her parents and predecessors die in the line of duty, Tatsumi goes to live with Kyousuke...

 In another, Picard and company attach Data's brain to the holodeck to enter his dreams so they can learn what he doesn't know that he knows.